gaogaotiantian/ColorFightAI/README.md

 * 3: You are in CD time.
 You can't attack any cell now.

-* 4: The game already ends
+* 4: The game already ends.

+* 5: You don't have enough energy.

+* 6: The cell is already a base.